symfony/symfony-docs/components/options_resolver.rst

         }
     }

-To normalize a new allowed value in sub-classes that are being normalized in parent classes use :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addNormalizer`.
+To normalize a new allowed value in subclasses that are being normalized in parent classes, use :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addNormalizer` method.
 This way, the ``$value`` argument will receive the previously normalized value, otherwise you can prepend the new normalizer by passing ``true`` as third argument.